 There are many ways you can do this, and we’re going to go into more detail in the podcast.

 Whether you are a Private in the Army, a mid-level or senior-level NCO, or a company grade or field grade officer, there is a lot of wisdom here.
-And the tips we discuss about education, training, and personal development apply to everyone at every stage of life – whether you are still in the military and contemplating your next move, or whether that ship has sailed and your military days are long over.
+And the tips we discuss regarding education, training, and personal development apply to everyone at every stage of life – whether you are still in the military and contemplating your next move, or whether that ship has sailed and your military days are long over.

 Planning Your Military Exit – Even if You Don’t Know When it Will Be